6.1 DRAINAGE MANAGEMENT

-Steel grids have traditionally been used for longitudinal cracking problems against differential frost heave in the tranverse direction.
+Steel grids have traditionally been used for longitudinal cracking problems against differential frost heave in the transverse direction.

-If the problem involves pumping within a road on a weak peat subgrade, a good solution is to remove some of the existing road construction layers first before installing the steel grid.
+If the problem involves pumping within a road on a weak peat subgrade or grade line cannot be raised, a good solution is to remove some of the existing road construction layers first before installing the steel grid.
 This can prevent unwanted differential settlement later in the life of the road.

 Geogrids can be also good solutions where a pavement is suffering from Mode 1 rutting.
 This type of structure has been successfully used in Scotland.

 A steel grid can be installed into a bituminous pavement if it is thick enough.
 In this case the minimum installation depth should be 100 mm.
 Test results from ROADEX I showed that if the grid is installed higher in the road rutting problems may develop.
 ROADEX recommends that steel grids should be installed in unbound layers at depth of 200 – 250 mm.

 Soil replacement should be considered/used where a road is suffering from differential frost heave, as well as permanent deformation, and where there would be major problems in raising the grade line.
 The technique is particularly suitable for problems located within road cuts, or moraine hummocks.